zhuang-li/zhuang-li.github.io/_pages/about.md

 More about me.
 ------
 Welcome to browse around to know more about me.
 I particularly like watching movies and reading books.
 I like to watch horror and sci-fi movies and reading books about history and economics.
 And I am an amateur trader in China and the US stock markets and could get 18% profit on average within the recent four years.
+I am also a Zhihuer.
+You can follow me @[[Alpaca]](http://www.zhihu.com/people/li-zhuang-72-32).